 Fiep van Bodegom

 studied literature and cultural analysis at the University of Amsterdam.
 She writes for the Groene Amsterdammer weekly and is an editor with the literary magazine De Gids.
-She regularly publishes reviews, essays, interviews, translations and prose in the aforementioned magazines as well as for Mister Motley, DeFusie, nY and DWB.
+She regularly publishes reviews, essays, interviews, translations and prose in the aforementioned magazines as well as in Mister Motley, DeFusie, nY and DWB.
 Van Bodegom often appears at (literary) festivals and on stages, including at Perdu, Crossing Border and Spui25.
-She is a programmer of the Winternachten international literature festival The Hague.(WN 2019)
+She is also a programmer for Writers Unlimited in The Hague.(WN 2019)

 Archive available for: Fiep van Bodegom